96StanleyLee/96StanleyLee/README.md

 - 🔭 I was previously a Software Engineering Intern at health-tech company, Force Therapeutics
-- 🌱 I’m currently working as a Developer at Vanguard
+- 🌱 I’m currently working looking for the next best thing!
 - 📫 How to reach me: 96stanleylee@gmail.com or https://www.stanlee.codes